chhedup-lama/newsroom-assistant/README.md

-# Cheddup AI Workspace
+# Chhedup AI Workspace

 Bring your documents, get trusted answers.
-Cheddup pairs a FastAPI backend for ingestion and vector search with a React UI so teams can upload knowledge, query it conversationally, and cite the sources every time.
+Chhedup pairs a FastAPI backend for ingestion and vector search with a React UI so teams can upload knowledge, query it conversationally, and cite the sources every time.

 ---